garyzhubc/STAT406-2017/Lecture1/README.md

 This observation should be obvious to you, since, as you already now, a model will **always** yield a better fit to the data in terms of residual sum of squares than any of its submodels (i.e. any model using a subset of the explanatory variables).
 I expect you to be able to formally prove the last satement.

-Our question of interest here is: \``Which model produces better predictions?''
+Our question of interest here is: "Which model produces better predictions?"
 In many cases one is interested in predicting future observations, i.e. predicting the response variable for data that was not available when the model / predictor was *fit* or *trained*.
-As we discussed in class, a reasonably fair comparison can be obtined by  comparing the mean squared predictions of these two linear models on the test set, which we read into`R\` as follows:
+As we discussed in class, a reasonably fair comparison can be obtined by comparing the mean squared predictions of these two linear models on the test set, which we read into `R` as follows:

 ``` r
 x.te <- read.table('pollution-test.dat', header=TRUE, sep=',')